Everything I felt was of no importance compared to the grandness of this place

 Darkness.
 The first thing I saw was darkness.
 My phone woke me with the sound of Where Have You Gone by Carousel.
 I thought about snoozing it but willed myself to get up.
 If I wanted to see the sunrise, I had to be there early.

-Budi arrived at the front gate just in time to take me to the temple.
-He’s one of the caretakers of the guest house where I’m staying.
-When I introduced myself to him last night, his face lit up.
-“Melody Ghina!” he exclaimed and I laughed and told him Adi had the same reaction.
+Budi arrived at the front gate just as we discussed the day before.
+He’s one of the caretakers of the guest house where I’m staying and he agreed to take me to the temple that morning.
+When I introduced myself to him, his face lit up.
+Melody Ghina! he exclaimed.
+I laughed and told him Adi had the same reaction.